yuanyaolin13/osuSwap/README.md

   <li>Run the program and retrieve the .osk file from the skins directory!</li>
 </ol>
 OPTIONAL: if you want to run the helperDelete.py, you must change the file_path and osk_path!!

+side note: there may be some issues with animations and you will need to change the skin.ini for it!
+The skin.ini is taken from the original "ANIME" skin.

+UI additions coming soon!